 - Positive – Focused on ease of use and customer service to foster a positive parking experience in Beaverton.

 Currently, community engagement and data collection efforts are in full swing.
-Please take our survey!
-A draft plan is anticipated for the end of summer 2021 with a final plan in early fall 2021.
+A report of what we've heard form the community so far and draft recommendations are anticipated to be shared in fall 2021.

 Beaverton Central District Public Parking Garage

-The new public Beaverton Central Garage is planned adjacent to The Round in Beaverton Central to accommodate downtown visitors.
+The new public Beaverton Central Garage is under construction adjacent to The Round in Beaverton Central to accommodate downtown visitors.
 Planning and design is in coordination with the Patricia Reser Center for the Arts and will be funded by the Beaverton Urban Redevelopment Agency (BURA).

 After Hours Public Parking Program